 Writing in Different Points of View

 POV or point of view is a big working tool in a writer’s toolbox.
-Everything we can covey can be from first person, second person and third person points of view.
+Everything we can covey can be from the first person, second person, and third-person points of view.
 When we switch from the main character of a story (first person) to a contributing character of a story looking in we call that a first person to third person swap (sic switch).
-We can also have two characters contributing their own first person point of view to the same story.
-The skill of writing in point of view can sometimes be a difficult skill to master.
+We can also have two characters contributing their own first-person point of view to the same story.
+The skill of writing in the point of view can sometimes be a difficult skill to master.
 Practicing the points of view can help any author, either budding or seasoned, hone that skill.
 With the new year comes new writing prompts.
-Take a crack at this one in the comments, what’s you preferred point of view to write in?
-Mine, first person.
+Take a crack at this one in the comments, what’s your preferred point of view to write in?
+Mine, first-person.

 - Used either in narrative or autobiographical work.
 The first-person point of view is usually the author speaking either themselves or through a character in the story.
 Example: “I am sitting here contemplating my position in the company.
 Here comes the boss into my office and now I’m a dead man walking.”

 - Point of View: Third Person.
 When we write in the third person, we are writing from an outsider’s view of the situation.
 Usually, this is when a writer uses a secondary character to explain a situation happening in the story from an outsider looking in point of view.
 Example: I sat there watching him, he seemed to be contemplating his position in the company as the big boss walked into his office.
 Looks like he’s a dead man walking now.